aminullah6264/Activity_Rec_ML-LSTM/README.md

-Activity Recognition using Temporal Optical Flow Convolutional Features and Multi-Layer LSTM (Caffe for FlowNet2 )
+Activity Recognition using Temporal Optical Flow Convolutional Features and Multi-Layer LSTM
 ==================

-This code is used for just research work:
+This code can only be used for research purposes:
- - If you want to use this code for commecial purpose please see the license information of Flownet2 in the following link
+ - If you want to use this code for commercial purpose, please see the license information of Flownet2 in the following link
  - https://github.com/lmb-freiburg/flownet2

-It comes as a fork of the caffe master branch and with trained networks, as well as examples to use and train them.

 Citation
 ====================